ezpaarse-project/bibliomap-enricher/README.md

 # ezpaarse2log.io

 Script used to parse in ezPAARSE log.io harvested log lines in real time.
-This module is used by bibliolog module (show log analysis) or bibliomap module (show consultations in a map) or both.
+This module is used by <a href="https://github.com/ezpaarse-project/bibliolog">bibliolog module</a> (show log analysis) or <a href="https://github.com/ezpaarse-project/bibliomap">bibliomap module</a> (show consultations in a map) or both.

 <img src="https://docs.google.com/drawings/d/1bkxEEBL1kLzH76dkIYFzspYHOVajDjQHCijU3mxJLnM/pub?w=694&amp;h=519">